anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 place in the field.
 A registrant, as denoted by the contact field of the registry, may request of IANA to deprecate an RDAP extension.
 The IETF may request of the IANA to deprecate any RDAP extension in the registry.
-When deprecating an entry in this registry, the IANA is to record the date of the request in the "Deprecation Date" field.
+When deprecating an entry in this registry, IANA is to record the date of the request in the "Deprecation Date" field.
 The "Deprecation Date" field should use the date format specified in [@!RFC3339].

 ### Registratiion Procedures